baltimoreheritage/vacant-buildings-101/_guides/self-help-nuisance-abatement.md

   status: ready
 ---

-*This guide is based on the [2012 self-help nuisance abatement handout](http://communitylaw.org/wp-content/uploads/2012/08/self-help-nuisance-abatement-handout.pdf) from the Community Law Center.
-Learn more about [self-help nuisance abatement](http://communitylaw.org/urbanagriculturelawproject/self-help-nuisance-abatement-2/).*
+This guide is based on the [2012 self-help nuisance abatement handout](http://communitylaw.org/wp-content/uploads/2012/08/self-help-nuisance-abatement-handout.pdf) from the Community Law Center.
+Learn more about [self-help nuisance abatement](http://communitylaw.org/urbanagriculturelawproject/self-help-nuisance-abatement-2/).
+{: .notice--info}

 {% include requirements.html %}

-What can you do about a nuisance in your neighborhood?
+### What can you do about a nuisance in your neighborhood?

 Imagine you live next door to a privately-owned vacant lot in Baltimore City covered with three-foot weeds and overgrown shrubs and trees.
 The weeds make the lot a haven for haven for rats and trash is strewn throughout the property.
 Someone has started to use the lot as a dumping ground for unwanted tires, sofas, and other large debris.